 DIY: Herbal Hairspray

 DIY: Dry Shampoo

 Essential Oil Recipe: Hot Cocoa

 Peppermint’s scientific name is Mentha piperita.
 In ancient Greek Mythology, Minthe (also known as Mentha), a nymph, was transformed by Queen Persephone into a sweet-smelling mint.2

+Peppermint oil comes from the leaves of the peppermint plant.
 The peppermint plant is a hybrid of water mint and spearmint plants.
 This cooling and relaxing herb is characterized by its square stem, dark green leaves, and small bunches of light lavender flowers.
 The peppermint plant can grow to be approximately 18–36 inches tall and can be found in a variety of different areas.
 Peppermint is known to grow best by streams or in wet locations with a lot of rainfall.
 Due to its specific water needs, Peppermint is cultivated in Europe, Asia, and North America.

 Chemistry of Peppermint Oil

 Main Chemical Components: Menthol, Menthone, 1,8-Cineole